joangro/PytorchConvSep/README.md

 ## Baseline model (_DeepConvSep_)

-Read more about it in [DeepConvSep repository](https://github.com/MTG/DeepConvSep/blob/master/README.md) and in the following article: [ [2](_Monoaural Audio Source Separation Using Deep Convolutional Neural Networks_, P.Chandna)](http://mtg.upf.edu/node/3680).
+Read more about it in [DeepConvSep repository](https://github.com/MTG/DeepConvSep/blob/master/README.md) and in the following article: [ [2] (_Monoaural Audio Source Separation Using Deep Convolutional Neural Networks_, P.Chandna)](http://mtg.upf.edu/node/3680).

 The original _DeepConvSep_ framework proposes and implements a CNN (Convolutional Neural Network) approach in order to obtain a mask-based approach in order to separate various instruments from an audio mixture.
 Aswell, it includes an autoencoder architecture in order to obtain compressed representations of data in order to achieve a better result and avoid overfitting, plus making the algorithm convenient for low-latency applications, due to its good performance.